wp-plugins/image-collections/readme.txt

 [Image Collections Pro](http://abcfolio.com/help/wordpress-plugin-image-collections/) premium version offers these extra features:

-* Option to extract and save image metadata.
+* You can extract and save image metadata.
 Both EXIF and IPTC are saved, including keywords and GPS data.
 * Up to 4 image sizes: Large, Medium, Thumbnail and Original.
 * Option to skip duplicates during the upload.
 * You can custom crop and batch recreate thumbnails.